 - Regular Communication and Feedback: Parents and students appreciate regular feedback to get a sense of the direction in which they’re going and how much they’re progressing.

-They want you to stay in constant touch, letting them know if something can be improved to get better results.
+They want you to stay in constant touch, letting them know if something can be improved for better results.
 The good news is both the parents and students are happy to work with you to make it happen, too.

 - Easy and Convenient Scheduling: You need to ensure a fast and easy online scheduling process to reduce the chances of clients dropping out mid-booking.
 Since parents and students both would need to schedule time with you, you want to make session scheduling as easy as possible.